ssathya/mchat/mchat/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+The M-CHAT-R can be administered and scored as part of a well-child care visit, and also can be used by specialists or other professionals to assess risk for ASD.
+The primary goal of the M-CHAT-R is to maximize sensitivity, meaning to detect as many cases of ASD as possible.
+Therefore, there is a high false positive rate, meaning that not all children who score at risk will be diagnosed with ASD.
+To address this, we have developed the Follow-Up questions (M-CHAT-R/F).
+Users should be aware that even with the Follow-Up, a significant number of the children who screen positive on the M-CHAT-R will not be diagnosed with ASD; however, these children are at high risk for other developmental disorders or delays, and therefore, evaluation is warranted for any child who screens positive.
+The M-CHAT-R can be scored in less than two minutes.
+Scoring instructions can be downloaded from http://www.mchatscreen.com.
+Associated documents will be available for download as well.